deps/Berzerk/README.txt

 - Scores added
-- Change droid color and firing ability based on score: score			droid color		shots (number allowed in total, from alld roids in room) 0-260			Yellow			No bullets
+- Change droid color and firing ability based on score: score			droid color		shots (number allowed in total, from all droids in room) 0-260			Yellow			No bullets
 	260-1,200		Red				1
 	1,200-3,000		Light Blue		2